JJguri/psimsV2/README.md

 potential areas for energy sorghum in the US under rainfed and irrigated conditions over 30 years.

-Software dependencies installed by the singularity container
+Software dependencies installed by the singularity image
 ==============

 _Note: this packages are in the requirements.txt file at psims/pysims/_